 (d) refreshments or meals during meetings or as participants of work-related conferences and/or seminars; and

 (e) meals for business purposes

-As a general principle, the directors and employees should not accept or give a gift to a third party if it is made with the intention of influencing the third party to obtain or retain business, or in exchange for favours or benefits.
+As a general principle, directors and employees shall not accept or give a gift to a third party if it is made with the intention of influencing the third party to obtain or retain business, or in exchange for favours or benefits.
 In addition, lavish or unreasonable gifts or hospitality should not be accepted as such gifts or hospitality may be perceived or interpreted as attempts by the directors or employees to obtain or receive favourable business treatment for personal benefits.